GameMill/Unreal-Sharp_FakeLargeProject/README.md

 -------------------------------------
 # Files
-BasicActor.cs | A simple class with 10000 BP Sub-Class
+BasicActor.cs | A simple class with 10000 BP Sub-Class <br>
-AdvancedActor.cs | A more Advanced class with 10000 BP Sub-Class
+AdvancedActor.cs | A more Advanced class with 10000 BP Sub-Class <br>
-\Advanced\* | Copies of AdvancedActor with properies and class names incremented
+\Copies\\* | Copies of AdvancedActor with properies and class names incremented  <br>

+# Utilities Files
+index.php | simple script for creating the C# Copies /Content/CreateBasicActors.py | Simple python script for creating copies of BP

 # Proof of concept status